The Owl-Eyed Man: A Deeper Look into a Minor Character in The Great Gatsby

 Conclusion: The Enduring Legacy of a Minor Character

 The Owl-Eyed Man, though a minor character, remains one of the most memorable and intriguing figures in The Great Gatsby.
-His fleeting appearances, his insightful observations, and his detached yet perceptive nature contribute significantly to the novel's overall meaning.
+Still, his fleeting appearances, his insightful observations, and his detached yet perceptive nature contribute significantly to the novel's overall meaning.
 He's not a hero or a villain; he's an observer, a witness, and a silent commentator on the excesses and the ultimate tragedy of the Roaring Twenties.
 His enduring legacy lies in his ability to illuminate the complexities of Gatsby's world and to challenge the reader to look beyond the surface and seek a deeper understanding of the human condition.
-He forces us to question our own perceptions, to consider the gap between appearances and reality, and to ultimately reflect on the fleeting nature of dreams and the importance of authenticity.
+In real terms, he forces us to question our own perceptions, to consider the gap between appearances and reality, and to ultimately reflect on the fleeting nature of dreams and the importance of authenticity.
 The Owl-Eyed Man's quiet presence echoes long after the final page is turned, reminding us of the power of subtle observation and the enduring relevance of Fitzgerald’s timeless masterpiece.